-The bill amends the Code of West Virginia by eliminating the requirement for a one-time report to the Legislative Oversight Commission on Education Accountability regarding the implementation of extended learning opportunity programs and the multi-tiered system of support for early literacy and numeracy.
-Specifically, it deletes the provision that mandated the Department of Education to prepare a report by December 31, 2022.
-This change aims to streamline the reporting process and alleviate administrative burdens associated with these educational initiatives.
-In its place, the bill requires the State Board of Education to provide an annual comprehensive report on the program's status and its impact on student achievement.
+This bill amends the Code of West Virginia by eliminating the requirement for a one-time report to the Legislative Oversight Commission on Education Accountability regarding the implementation of extended learning opportunity programs and the multi-tiered system of support for early literacy and numeracy.
+Specifically, it deletes the provision mandating the Department of Education to prepare a report on these programs by December 31, 2022.
+The intent of this change is to streamline the reporting process and reduce administrative burdens associated with these educational initiatives.

 Statutes affected: Introduced Version: 18-2-7f, 18-2E-10